tylerpaige/portfolio/source/_posts/twostate-mosulcontrol.md

 - past
 ---

 WSJ cartographer Renee Rigdon and I were feeling that AI2HTML wasn't conducive for scrolly-telling, so I built a pared-down version that uses SVGs instead.
-Now we have a little utility that outputs SVGs with layers so that different states of a composition can be toggled via scroll events.
+Now we have a little utility that lets us SVGs (for their layers) without having the text scale with the rest of the composition.

 One successful usecase of th technogloy has been showing geo-political changes over time in a fixed area.
 You can see some demonstrations of this setup in a couple of projects: